If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is cancer?

+Cancer is a collection of many diseases that all involve growth of abnormal cells.
 The body is made up of many types of cells.
 Normally, cells grow, divide and then die.
 Sometimes, cells mutate (change) and begin to grow and divide more quickly than normal cells.
 Rather than dying, these abnormal cells clump together to form tumors.

 CAUSES & RISK FACTORS

 Everyone has some risk for cancer.
 According to the Canadian Cancer Society, 1 in 2 Canadians (49% of men and 45% of women) is expected to develop cancer during their lifetime.
 The amount of risk you have depends on a number of factors.
 These factors include:

 How do I know if I am at risk for cancer?

 Contact your health care provider.
 Your health care provider can help you understand your risk for cancer.
 Your health care provider can also help you understand how your risk for cancer is affected by the following: